crossplaneio/crossplane/docs/concepts/terminology.md

 ### Configuration

-A configuration extends Crossplane by installing conceptually related groups of XRDs and Compositions.
+A configuration extends Crossplane by installing conceptually related groups of XRDs and Compositions, as well as dependencies like providers or further configurations.
 Put otherwise, it configures the opinionated platform API that Crossplane exposes.

 A `Configuration` is a distinct type in the Crossplane API, therefore Pascal